fusterma/JUAS2024B/Tutorials2024.md

 4. Now, starting from ($\beta_{x}$ , $\alpha_{x}$ , $\beta_{y}$ , $\alpha_{y}$) = (1 m, 0, 2 m, 0) and the quadrupoles' strength computed in question 3, match to the ($\beta_{x, end1}$ , $\alpha_{x, end1}$ , $\beta_{y, end1}$ , $\alpha_{y, end1}$) found in the question number 2.
 Can you find back the initial quadrupoles' strength from question 1?

-5. Consider that the quadrupoles have an excitation current of a 100 A·$m^{2}$ and an excitation magnetic factor of 2 T/m/A and an aperture of 40 mm diameter.
+5. Consider that the quadrupoles have an excitation current of a 100 A · $m^{2}$ and an excitation magnetic factor of 2 T/m/A and an aperture of 40 mm diameter.
 Compute the magnetic field at the poles of the four quadrupoles for the two matching solutions obtained in question 2 and 4 assuming a linear regime and using a dimensional approach.